-CDW operates two business segments: Corporate (54% of 2014 sales), which serves private-sector medium/large business customers (businesses with over 100 employees) and small business customers; and Public (40% of sales), which serves government agencies, education, and healthcare institutions.
+CDW operates two business segments: Corporate (52% of 2014 sales), which serves private-sector medium/large business customers (businesses with over 100 employees) and small business customers; and Public (40% of sales), which serves government agencies, education, and healthcare institutions.
 The remaining revenue comes from CDW's three other operations include Canada; CDW Advanced Services, which provides customized engineering services, hosting, and data center services; and Kelway TopCo (which is 35% equity owned by CDW).

-CDW has 25 office in the US and two in Canada.
+CDW has 24 offices in the US and two in Canada.
 It has two distribution centers, one in Illinois and one in Nevada.
 Canada accounted for 5% of the company's sales in 2014.
 It operates data centers in Wisconsin, Minnesota, and the UK.

 Sales and Marketing

 The company serves 250,000 small, medium and large business, government, education, and healthcare customers via its own sales force and service delivery teams.
 It also markets via online, broadcast, print, social, and other media channels.
 The company targets decision makers, influencers, and the general public through news releases, case studies, media interviews, and speaking opportunities to support these promotional efforts.

 Products made by Hewlett-Packard and Cisco Systems accounted for 18% and 16%, respectively, of the company’s 2015 sales.

 Overall, the company increase advertising spending to $147 million in 2015 from $138 million in 2014.

 CDW's customers have been buying a lot of IT equipment and services sending the company's revenues and profits higher over the past several years, driven by consistent double-digit annual growth in its medium/large business channel.